FF Sport 2014/03

 Masterkit Beriev

-Pat Murray is a talented builder and flier.
-He will not shirk from a challenging project as evidenced by his incredible Beriev patrol bomber.
+Pat Murray is a talented builder and flier who will not shirk a challenging project — as evidenced by his incredible Beriev patrol bomber.
 Chris Starleaf, noted for spectacular models, brought the Beriev to my attention.

-The other problem area was the wing fuselage joint.
-Pat had to enlarge some of the mating ribs, and then sand them to the correct shape.
+The other problem area was the wing–fuselage joint.
+Pat had to enlarge some of the mating ribs, then sand them to the correct shape.

 With a little help from a fellow club member, Pat painted the model in one afternoon then spent the next several days completing the detailing.
 That effort took place only six days before the FAC Outdoor Championships in Muncie, Indiana, in September 2013.